huntabyte/bits-ui/content/components/progress.md

 ---
 title: Progress
-description: A visual indicator that displays the progress of a task, usually in the form of a progress bar.
+description: Visualizes the progress or completion status of a task or process.
 ---

 <script>